david-daveee/Extension-Highligher/README.md

 - <a href="https://github.com/david-daveee">david-daveee</a>

 ## License:
-- Under the MIT license
+- Under the <a href="https://github.com/david-daveee/Extension-Highligher/blob/main-branch-extension-highlighter/LICENSE">MIT license</a>

 ## How it looks like:
 <img src="https://user-images.githubusercontent.com/84546888/235386953-8c45767b-d8a9-4f39-a122-1bf1430f9063.gif"  align="center">